dennistreysa/ImageTools/README.md

 # ImageTools
-A toolset to find hidden information in images by disassembling them into their components.
+A toolset to help splitting images into their components and to perform logical masks on pixel values.

 ## Background